Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

 import static java.net.HttpURLConnection.HTTP_OK;

-// This sample app uses the Dotenv is a module that loads environment variables from a .env file to better manage secrets.
+// This sample app uses the Dotenv.
+It's a module that loads environment variables from a .env file to better manage secrets.
 // https://github.com/cdimascio/java-dotenv
-// Be sure to add a "env" file to the /assets folder
+// Be sure to add a "env" file to the /assets folder.
-// instead of '.env', use 'env'
+// Instead of '.env', use 'env'.

 public class IRAuthenticator implements ImmersiveReader.IAuthenticator {
     private static final String LOG_TAG = "IRAuthenticator";